 Injection via the Kowhai-2 well, at the Kowhai-A wellsite, occurs within the Mount Messenger Formation, at depths of approximately 978 m and 1,263 m TVD below ground level.
 As detailed above, The Mount Messenger Formation is overlain by several hundred metres of low permeability strata, confining the injection interval.
-In the vicinity of the Kowhai-A wellsite, freshwater aquifers occur only to depths of about 350 m TVD below ground level.
-Below this depth groundwater becomes increasingly saline and non-potable.
+In the vicinity of the Kowhai-A wellsite, freshwater aquifers occur only to depths of approximately 350 m TVD below ground level.
+Below this depth, groundwater becomes increasingly saline and non-potable.
 The injection interval within the Kowhai-2 well is separated from potentially useable freshwater aquifers by over 600 m of low permeability geological strata.

 The natural geological characteristics of the strata overlying the injection intervals, the engineering of the injection wells, the planning and monitoring of injection activities, and their regulation, all contribute to minimise the potential for any adverse environmental effect resulting from DWI activities.
+In addition, monitoring of groundwater resources in the vicinity of injection sites indicates that the Company's DWI activities are having no adverse effects on shallow groundwater quality in the vicinity of monitoring sites.